lqwhdkkljh/Logger/README.md

 Logger is a simple Discord bot for logging different events in your Discord server.
 It's coded in Node.js, using the discordie library to interact with the Discord API.

+Click this link to invite the bot to your server: http://logger.lwtechgaming.me

 ## Features

 This bot currently supports setting a custom log channel on a per-server basis.
 When a log channel is set it will then log events to that channel.